AnnaFinnerty/yes-chef/README.md

 # yes-chef

-# Yes Chef puts users in a shoes of a chef running a small restaurant in a big city.
+### Yes Chef puts users in a shoes of a chef running a small restaurant in a big city.

-# The Chef can’t control the whim of the public, only what goes on the menu and what features the restaurant has.
+### The Chef can’t control the whim of the public, only what goes on the menu and what features the restaurant has.

-# The Chef can add and remove dishes from the menu at any time, as well as set their names and prices.
+### The Chef can add and remove dishes from the menu at any time, as well as set their names and prices.

+## Dishes

-# Dishes are created by combining any number of ingredients from an ingredients dictionary with a base “dish” (i.e. salad, soup, sandwich, noodle bowl)
+### Dishes are created by combining any number of ingredients from an ingredients dictionary, managed by a base “dish” (i.e. salad, soup, sandwich, noodle bowl)

+## Visitors

-# Visitors with randomly generated preferences will visit the restaurant and rate it based on their experience.
+### Visitors with randomly generated preferences will visit the restaurant and rate it based on their experience.
 Their rating will be based on factors like:
-# *restaurant appearance too fancy/too rustic
+- restaurant appearance too fancy/too rustic
 # *too many/too few dishes on menu
 # *too much meat/too little meat on menu
 # *average item price